Database Options

 Serving anonymous reads from cache

 Section titled “Serving anonymous reads from cache”By default you disable Hyperdrive caching entirely, because the admin and writes need read-after-write consistency.
-But anonymous public reads — no session, no write — can tolerate a short staleness window.
+But anonymous public requests using GET or HEAD can tolerate a short staleness window.
 If that trade-off is acceptable, run two Hyperdrive configurations over the same database: one with caching off (the primary binding) and one with caching on (cachedBinding).
-EmDash then routes anonymous read requests through the cache-enabled binding while every authenticated request and every write stays on the uncached primary, so read-after-write consistency is preserved.
+EmDash routes those anonymous public requests through the cache-enabled binding and every other request through the uncached primary.

 # Primary — caching OFF (used by admin, auth'd requests, writes, migrations)wrangler hyperdrive create emdash-db \ --connection-string "postgres://user:password@host/db?sslmode=verify-full" \ --caching-disabled